Dylan Remick

-Dylan Remick (born May 19, 1991) is a retired American soccer player who played for Seattle Sounders FC and the Houston Dynamo in Major League Soccer.
+Dylan Remick (born May 19, 1991) is an American retired soccer player who played for Seattle Sounders FC and the Houston Dynamo in Major League Soccer.
 He graduated from Brown University in 2012 and was selected the following year by Seattle in the MLS SuperDraft.

 Career

 College and amateur

 Remick spent all four years of his college career at Brown University.
 While at Brown, he was a member of "Los Banditos".
 He majored in biology and pre-med studies while at Brown.

 Remick had played in high school as a centerback, was switched to a leftback in his freshman year at brown.
 In his freshman year, he made 17 appearances for the Bears and finished the year with two goals and an assist.
 In 2010, Remick started all 20 games for the Bears and helped lead a defense that shutout 11 teams during the campaign and allowed just one goal in the first 11 games and 12 overall during the season.
 He went on to be named First Team All-Ivy defender in 2010.
 In 2011, Remick missed four games due to injury but he did manage to make 16 appearances for the Bears and tallied two goals and two assists.
 His two goals came in the NCAA Tournament.
 The first one came in Brown's upset win over ninth seeded St. John's in the second round.
-The other one came in Brown's 3-2 overtime defeat in the Sweet 16 to Saint Mary's.
+The other one came in Brown's 3–2 overtime defeat in the Sweet 16 to Saint Mary's.
 Remick was named First-team All-Ivy for the second year in a row, as well as First Team All-ECAC honoree and an All-Northeast Region selection.
 In 2012, Remick appeared in 18 of Brown's 19 games finished with two goals.
 He was also the team leader in assists with seven and tied for third on the team in points with 11.
 Remick would again be named First-team All-Ivy in 2012.
 He was also named Second Team All-American by the NSCAA, making him the first Brown soccer All-American since Jeff Larentowicz in 2004.

 Remick also played for Worcester Hydra in the USL Premier Development League.